jackyho522/katacoda-scenarios/new-scenario-template/step3.md

 ![template_type](./assets/template_type.png)

 ## Further explaination
-Products can be added in the Add New section in Products page.
+There are different type of products you can be added in the Add New section in Products page.
+- Simple product
+- Grouped product
+- External/Affiliate product
+- Variable product

 You can add the following information:

 ## Product title and description
 - Product name